 Modifications Have Made the App Language Agnostic

 Altogether, muzz has members in over 190 countries, and its global network grows bigger every day.
 Singles in the US, Morocco, and even Uganda have used the app to find love.
-A majority of muzz users reside in the UK (the Founders live there too), and muzz is about to do a marketing push to reinforce its hold on the British dating scene.
+A majority of muzz users reside in the UK (the Founders live there, too).

 While it has had great success in the UK, muzz is also ready to come into its own on the global stage.
-To date, muzz is available in English, Arabic, Dutch, French, German, Hindi, Indonesian, Malay, Persian, Spanish, Turkish, and Urdu.
-Users can expect the Russian and Bengali translations to be released shortly.
+To date, muzz is available in English, Arabic, Dutch, French, German, Hindi, Indonesian, Malay, Persian, Spanish, Turkish, Urdu, and more

 By continually adding languages, muzz has become more accessible and useful to Muslim singles across the globe.
 Even while muzz diversifies its languages on the frontend, the development team has streamlined its programming languages on the backend so that it is now 100% language agnostic.
 Because of these improvements, the team will be able to quickly and efficiently adapt its code to fit the app’s needs.